105+ of the Funniest Words in the English Language Used in a Sentence

 Did you know the English language is the most complicated language to learn as a second language (Japanese a close second)?
 Not so surprising when you think about words like, they’re, there and their.
 And not to mention the confusing plural nouns, like goose is geese, but moose as a plural is moose.
 To celebrate the beauty, the sophistication and the history of the English language there is even a holiday on April 23rd each year named English Language day (which is also William Shakespeare day – The famous English writer).
-While there are millions of brilliant words in the English Language, today we look at 25 of the funniest words in the English language.
+While there are millions of brilliant words in the English Language, today we look at over 100 of the funniest words in the English language.
 I hope you love them, as much as I do!

 A-Z Funniest words in English: